Lucyjpjones/lj-fscr/testing.md

 - I checked the contact form was working correctly by filling out the form and clicking submit.
 I received a browser 'SUCCESS' response, the form cleared and I recieved an email, so I knew the functionality was working.

+**Meet the Coaches**

+<u>Tab functionality</u>

+- I checked that the opacity class was working correctly but clicking on a profile image and ensuring the active one was clear and the other one had an opaque effect.

 **Products**

 <u>View product functionality</u>